Yonsei-MILab/cANN-MWF/README.md

 ## Submitted Paper

-The paper entitled : "Improved multi-echo gradient echo myelin water fraction mapping using complex-valued neural network analysis" was submitted to Magnetic Resonance Imaging.
+The paper entitled : "Improved multi-echo gradient echo myelin water fraction mapping using complex-valued neural network analysis" was submitted to Magnetic Resonance in Medicine.

 When using our code for research publications, please cite our paper.